 “You’ve got a deal,” Sandy said and walked me to the front door.
-She sent me off with a hug, and I went to my car.
+She sent me off with a hug, and I went to my black Jeep Wrangler Rubicon.
 She smiled, waved, then closed the door.

 As I pulled out of the driveway onto Arkham Road, I felt bad for leaving so abruptly.
-Driving farther away from the house, I glanced in the rearview mirror and noticed a white Lincoln coming down the dirt road behind me.
+Driving farther away from the house, I glanced in the rearview mirror and noticed an old worn-out white Lincoln coming down the dirt road behind me.
 It pulled into Sandy’s driveway.
 She had another visitor.

 I was happy for Sandy and her new house, old as it was, but it left me unsettled.
 Footsteps in the attic.

 I didn’t make it back for arroz con pollo that weekend.
 The emergency with the security company kept me busy, so I canceled.
 I couldn’t keep up with anyone, much less Sandy.
-We texted here and there until she stopped responding and answering the phone.
+I texted and called her but she never responded.
 Weeks turned into months, and still no contact from her.
 It was almost six months later when I decided to visit Ravensgate to see what was going on.